oppia/oppia-web-developer-docs/Schemas.md

     * `unicode_or_none`: Accepts data of type `unicode` or `None`.
 If the data is not `None`, it is normalized as if it were of type `unicode`.
     * `variable_keys_dict`: A dictionary with a variable number of keys and values.

+> [!IMPORTANT]
+> When defining a schema with type `html`, it is mandatory to define `ui_config` with the key `rte_component_config_id` with value as one of the keys from [RTE_COMPONENT_CONFIGS](https://github.com/oppia/oppia/blob/ce64f781d35346cedd8584009a82fa5810ba7f6c/assets/constants.ts#L68) so that the RTE displays as expected with the configured RTE components.

 * Optional keys:

   * `choices`: A list of possible values.
 The data must exactly match one of the choices.